khalil-M/NewsAppInstant/README.md

 The first screen is showing list of news from remote API

 ### Detail of Selected News (2nd Screen)
 The second screen displays detailed information about a selected news item.
-This could involve navigating to a new view controller or presenting a modal view with the detailed information.
-The details view might also utilize Diffable DataSource for efficiently updating its UI if there are dynamic elements or updates to the detailed information.

 ### Navigation Using a Router

 The project also employs a router for navigation to the details screen.
-This architectural pattern offers several advantages:

 - **Separation of Concerns**: Using a router separates the navigation logic from your view controllers, promoting cleaner and more maintainable code.
 It helps you avoid tightly coupling your view controllers with navigation code.